status-im/status-go/_docs/app-metrics.md

 While we employ a ‘can’t be evil’ approach.
 We highly recommend that you employ a ‘don’t trust, but verify’ approach.
 In this case, the above data can technically be logged, stored and shared.
 In order to verify that this does not happen, view the rules defined to store metrics data in the [source code](https://github.com/status-im/status-go/blob/develop/appmetrics/validators.go).

 ### Purpose of the data
-Anonymous, aggregated data is used to inform product development.
-Given our principles, the type of data that is collected and its anonymous nature, there is no incentive for Status or other parties to use the data for any other purpose.
+Aggregated data is used to inform product development.
+Given our principles, the type of data that is collected and its rudimentary nature, there is no incentive for Status or other parties to use the data for any other purpose.

 ### Viewing the data